patooz/alx-higher_level_programming/0x0B-python-input_output/README.md

-6-load_from_json_file.py - a function that creates an Object from a json file 7-add_item.py - a script that adds all arguments to a Python list, and then save them to a file 8-class_to_json.py - a function that returns the dictionary description with simple data structure
+6-load_from_json_file.py - a function that creates an Object from a json file 7-add_item.py - a script that adds all arguments to a Python list, and then save them to a file 8-class_to_json.py - a function that returns the dictionary description with simple data structure 9-student.py - a class Student that defines a student